![]() |

 |

-more to the story!
-You can choose one of two IF (Intermediate
+the story!
+You could choose one of two IF (Intermediate

 Frequency) filters when ordering a receiver, and one of two post-detection de-emphasis audio